girishdhegde/fire-detection/README.md

          pip install -r requirements.txt
 3. Download or annotate the dataset in [Coco lables format](https://github.com/ultralytics/yolov3/wiki/Train-Custom-Data)
-4. Give appropriate paths in preprocessing.py and run:
+4. Give appropriate paths in coco2yolo.py and run:

-         python preprocessing.py
+         python coco2yolo.py

-         # Which will conver coco labels to yolo output encoded labels
+         # Which will convert coco labels to yolo output encoded labels
-5. Training: Adjust Hyper Parameters and traiset path in train.py and run
+5. Training: Adjust Hyper Parameters, models(yolo, yoloresnet50), other variables, trainset path in settings(top) section of train.py and run

          python train.py
-6. For testing/demo
+6. For testing/demo adjust the model name and classes in predict.py and run

          python predict.py [image_path.format] [weight_file.pt]

+7. To test all the codes download **coco128** small 20MB dataset from [here](https://www.kaggle.com/ultralytics/coco128).
+Place the images at './coco128/images' and labels at './coco128/labels/' and create './trainset/images' and './trainset/labels' folders. and run the following directly:

+         pip install -r requirements.txt
+         python coco2yolo.py
+         python train.py
+   If training starts you are good to go.
+Label any datatset and follow the above instructions to train the yolo-v1 model.

-7. To Run Yolo-V4 Testing Checkout **yoloV4** folder of this repo.
+7. To Run Yolo-V4 Testing on Fire-Smoke Dataset Checkout **yoloV4** folder of this repo.

  ### Links to Server codes: